anapenedos/PhosQuest/documentation/database.md

 The process is outlined below:

 1. Data downloaded from data sources as described in the [Database Exports](#Database-Exports) section above;
-2. Downloaded files parsed into data frames through `table_parsing.py`, using auxiliary functions in `df_editing.py`;
+2. Downloaded files parsed into dataframes through `table_parsing.py`, using auxiliary functions in `df_editing.py`;
-3. Data frames imported into the DB through the `sqlalchemy_import.py` script (in `data_import_scripts` directory) with auxiliary functions in `class_functions.py` and an import session from `db_sessions.py` script (both in the `data_access` directory), following the mapping of data frame column headings to SQLalchemy class objects and their attributes set out in `data_import_scripts/df_to_attributes.py`.
+3. Dataframes imported into the DB through the `sqlalchemy_import.py` script (in `data_import_scripts` directory) with auxiliary functions in `class_functions.py` and an import session from `db_sessions.py` script (both in the `data_access` directory), following the mapping of dataframe column headings to SQLalchemy class objects and their attributes set out in `data_import_scripts/df_to_attributes.py`.
     * BindingDB data is filtered to include only data for inhibitors associated with kinases in the DB;
 4. Specific incorrect records are curated;
 5. Missing data imported for the existing records from Uniprot and PubChem APIs using the `api_imports.py` script (`data_import_scripts` directory).

 ### Importing additional data
-Additional data can be easily imported to the database by parsing a data table input into a pandas data frame and then matching the data frame column headings to the fields they are destined for in the database in the `df_to_attributes.py`.
+Additional data can be easily imported to the database by parsing a data table input into a pandas dataframe and then matching the dataframe column headings to the fields they are destined for in the database in the `df_to_attributes.py`.
 Only data for empty record fields is imported (existing data will not be over-written).
 To replace existing data, remove the field in question from the `df_to_attributes.py` dictionary for the undesired data source and run `db_setup.py` again.